memgraph/docs/docs/reference-guide/replication.md

 changes to the database, thus modifying the system to prioritize either consistency or availability:

-- **SYNC** - After committing a transaction, the MAIN instance will communicate to all REPLICA instances running in the SYNC mode until the response is received or until a timeout is reached.
-If the timeout is reached and at least one SYNC REPLICA has not sent back a response, then the MAIN instance will then return an error to the user.<br/> The error indicates to the user that he should check the status of the REPLICAS as there might be a network/hardware issue.
+- **SYNC** - After committing a transaction, the MAIN instance will communicate the changes to all REPLICA instances running in SYNC mode and wait until it receives a response or that a timeout is reached. <br/>
+In case of timeout, it will return an error to the user indicating that he should check the status of the REPLICAS as there might be a network/hardware issue. the MAIN instance will communicate to

 - **ASYNC** - The MAIN instance will commit a transaction without receiving confirmation from REPLICA instances that they have received the same